Origin of the classical magnetization discontinuities of the dodecahedron: Introduction

 The dodecahedron (Fig. \ref{fig:dodecahedron}) is a Platonic solid \cite{Plato} with 20 vertices, which are all geometrically equivalent.
 It belongs to the class of Goldberg polyhedra \cite{Goldberg37} and consists of twelve pentagons, and is the smallest fullerene in the form of C$_{20}$ \cite{Fowler95,Prinzbach00,Wang01,Iqbal03,Qin17}.
 All of its edges are symmetrically equivalent.
 It transforms according to the icosahedral-$I_h$ point group, the largest point group with 120 symmetry operations \cite{Altmann94}.

 The antiferromagnetic Heisenberg model (AHM) describes interactions between localized spins existing in three spin-space dimensions \cite{Auerbach98,Fazekas99}.
 The spins are mounted on the vertices of lattices or molecules.
 A case of special interest is when antiferromagnetic interactions between nearest-neighbor classical spins do not result in them being antiparallel in the ground state of the AHM.
 This is due to competing interactions and is known as frustration \cite{Lhuillier01,Misguich03,Ramirez05,Schnack10}.
 The dodecahedron is such an example, as the pentagons from which it is made are frustrated.
 The classical AHM on an isolated pentagon has a ground state with all spins lying in the same plane and an energy per bond equal to $-\frac{\sqrt{5}+1}{4}$ \cite{Schmidt03}.
-In the case of the dodecahedron the ground state is three-dimensional with an energy per bond equal to $-\frac{\sqrt{5}}{3}$ \cite{Coffey92}, higher than the one of an isolated pentagon.
+In the case of the dodecahedron the ground state is three-dimensional with an energy per bond equal to $-\frac{\sqrt{5}}{3}$ \cite{Coffey92}, higher than the one of an isolated pentagon, showing that the dodecahedron's connectivity introduces further frustration from the one at the isolated pentagon level.

 Another important consequence of frustration for the classical AHM on the dodecahedron is the discontinuous ground-state magnetization in an external field, even though the AHM lacks anisotropy in spin space.
 In total there are three discontinuities \cite{NPK07}, and the magnetization response is also discontinuous at the full quantum limit \cite{NPK05,NPK23-1}.
 Implications for thermodynamic properties of the dodecahedron have also been examined \cite{Strecka15,Karlova16,Karlova16-1,Karlova16-2}.
 Other fullerenes of icosahedral and different symmetries have also been found to exhibit rich magnetic behavior \cite{Coffey92,NPK09,NPK17,NPK18}.
+The AHM on the icosahedron, the dual of the dodecahedron, has a ground-state magnetization discontinuity at the classical level \cite{Schroeder05}, which is directly related to its connectivity \cite{NPK15}.
+Classical magnetization jumps have also been found for the 600-cell, a four-dimensional analog of a Platonic solid, for the AHM and XY models \cite{NPK23-2}.
+The pentakis dodecahedron, the dual of the truncated icosahedron, presents discontinuities at both the classical and quantum levels \cite{NPK21}.
+Extended systems are also associated with quantum magnetization discontinuities in the ground state \cite{Schulenburg02,Richter04,Schnack06,Nakano13,Nakano14,Nakano14-1,Furuchi21,Furuchi23}.

 The origin of the quantum magnetization discontinuity in the isotropic antiferromagnetic Heisenberg limit has been traced to a strong discontinuity in the Ising limit, which survives for infinitesimal fluctuations in the $xy$ plane \cite{NPK23-1}.
 This discontinuity has been shown to persist up at least to the isotropic limit by allowing the fluctuations in the $xy$ plane to become progressively stronger.
 This is true for individual spin quantum numbers $s=\frac{1}{2}$ and 1, and also has important consequences for the magnetic response of bigger fullerenes that share the dodecahedron's symmetry.